panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 paragraph.children;   // HTMLCollection: [HTMLElement]
 ```

-You'll see that `paragraph.childNodes` collection contains 2 nodes: the bold element `<b>Thank you</b>`, as well as the text node ` for visiting my web page!`.
+`paragraph.childNodes` collection contains 2 nodes: the bold element `<b>Thank you</b>`, as well as the text node ` for visiting my web page!`.

-However, `paragraph.children` collection contains only 1 element: the bold element `<b>Thank you</b>`.
-Because `paragraph.children` can contain only elements, the text node wasn't included here because this node is of type text (`Node.TEXT_NODE`), and not an element (`Node.ELEMENT_NODE`).
+However, `paragraph.children` collection contains only 1 item: the bold element `<b>Thank you</b>`.

+Because `paragraph.children` can contain only elements, the text node wasn't included here because its type is text (`Node.TEXT_NODE`), and not an element (`Node.ELEMENT_NODE`).

 ## 4. Summary

+A DOM document is a hierarchical collection of nodes.
+Each node can have a parent and children.

 Understanding the difference between a DOM node and an element is easy if you understand what a node is.

-The document is a hierarchical collection of nodes.
-Each node can have a parent and children.

-Nodes can be of different types, the element type being one of them.
+Nodes have types, the element type being one of them.
 The element is represented by a tag in the HTML document.

+*Quiz: What type of node in DOM doesn't has a parent?*